jinyeong-park/HomePros/README.md

 ### Our Key Features:

-- **Data-Driven Insights:** We analyze housing prices, safety records, tax info, weather, job opportunities, education options to provide you with valuable insights.
+- **Data-Driven Insights:** We analyze housing prices, safety records, tax info and weather to provide you with valuable insights.
 - **Personalized Recommendations:** Tailored to your preferences, our platform offers recommendations that align with your unique needs.
 - **Simplified Decision-Making:** Say goodbye to the complexity of choice.
 We simplify the process, helping you make decisions with confidence.